action-util/filename/README.md

 ### `dirname`

-If there’s a slash, everything before the last slash; otherwise, the string `'.'`.
+If there are any slashes in `path`, everything before the last slash; otherwise, the string `'.'`.

 ### `basename`

-If there’s a slash, everything after the last slash; otherwise, all of `path`.
+If there are any slashes in `path`, everything after the last slash; otherwise, all of `path`.

 ## Example usage